Rational points on hyperelliptic Atkin-Lehner quotients of modular curves and their coverings: Methods and algorithms used

 Assume that we know (from classical or quadratic Chabauty) that there is at most one $\Q$-rational point in the $\Q_p$-residue disc of a Weierstraß point over $\F_p$, $p$ odd and of good reduction.
 Also assume that the Weierstraß point is not $\Q$-rational.
 Then the number of $\Q$-rational points in the residue disc is even (because the orbits of an involution have cardinality either $1$ or $2$, and orbit size $1$ means that it is a fixed point), hence zero because it is $\leq 1$.
 (We thank Michael Stoll for this argument.)

+Note that a power series which describes a regular differential at a Weierstraß point is even, so it becomes odd after integrating.
+Hence the Chabauty bound for this disk will be even.
+As the Weierstraß point is always a zero of the integral, one can improve the bound by $1$ if one knows that the point is not rational.

-We use this argument to prove that the remaining bad $\Q_p$-rational point is not $\Q$-rational for $X_0(N)^*$ and $N = 213, 287, 299$, where we had to allow one bad $\Q_p$-rational point because there were not enough $\Q$-rational points to solve for the height pairing and to apply the algorithm for the computation of the local Coleman--Gross $p$-adic heights at $p$ due to Balakrishnan and Besser, we need an odd degree $\Q_p$-model.
+We use this argument to prove that the remaining bad $\Q_p$-rational point is not $\Q$-rational for $X_0(N)^*$ and $N = 213, 287, 299$.
+Here we had to allow one bad $\Q_p$-rational point because there were not enough $\Q$-rational points to solve for the height pairing and to apply the algorithm for the computation of the local Coleman--Gross $p$-adic heights at $p$.
+This algorithm, due to Balakrishnan and Besser, requires an odd degree $\Q_p$-model.
 (Forthcoming work of Gajovi\'{c} will allow one to compute the local heights also for even degree models.)